Nandan2701/Amazon-Sales-Data-Analysis-2023/README.md

 ## Project Overview

-This project is an end-to-end exploratory data analysis of the **Amazon Sales Data 2023** dataset.
+This project is an end-to-end exploratory data analysis of the Amazon Sales Data 2023 dataset.

+The dataset is structured into 19 main categories and 112 sub-categories, and the entire analysis is performed at both levels.
+This hierarchical structure allows for deeper insights by comparing performance not just across broad categories, but also within their internal sub-category distributions.

 The objective is to understand marketplace behavior using pricing, revenue, sales volume, and customer ratings.

 Instead of creating separate repositories, four related analyses are grouped into one project: